Motor applications of the Neurological Music Therapy® according to Thaut.

 Fine motor skills training on the piano in Parkinson's - an excellent way to maintain and train the important mobility of the fingers and hands.
 The piano training is controlled rhythmically so that optimal and selective finger mobility is promoted and unfavorable movements and rigidity are inhibited.

-Such repetitive training is a very promising approach in the context of rehabilitative therapies, especially if additional deficits (neglect, spasticity, attention disorders, etc.) inhibit training progress.
-With the guidance of the therapist, even severely paralyzed muscles can be trained effectively.
-In neurological music therapy, this technique is called TIMP (Therapeutic Instrumental Musical Playing).
+Such repetitive training represents a highly promising approach in rehabilitation therapy, especially when additional deficits (neglect, spasticity, attention deficit disorders, etc.) hinder training progress.
+With therapist guidance, even severely paralyzed muscles can be effectively trained.
+In neurological music therapy, this technique is called TIMP™ (Therapeutic Instrumental Musical Playing).

 Music therapy sequence training

-In this training, the patient practices a complex movement or sequence of movements (e.g. from sitting to standing, handling an object, etc.) with the support of a specially composed piece of music.
-All sub-movements are built into a so-called kinematic melody.
-The treatment technique has the name Patterned sensory enhancement.
-Musical patterns each support specific aspects of a movement - such as the extent of movement.
+In this training, the patient practices a complex movement or sequence of movements (e.g., from sitting to standing, handling an object, etc.) with the support of a specially composed piece of music.
+All of the movements are incorporated into a so-called kinematic melody.
+The treatment technique is called Patterned sensory enhancement™.
+Musical patterns supported specific aspects of a movement – such as range of motion.

 This special music enables better motor control.
 In addition, the training can be experienced acoustically and aesthetically.
 This supports the mental learning process.
-Last but not least, this makes training more fun.
+Last but not least, training is more fun.
 Endurance and motivation are increased.
 See Beelitz Music Gym.